benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q020-2.png)

-_**Q21:** Any vehicle that is not owned by both James Smith and John Price (two versions)_
+_**Q21:** Any horse that is not owned by both James Smith and John Price (two versions)_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q021-1.png)

-This pattern can also be represented using the 'not all' quantifier, but notice that there is a slight difference: in the version above if either James Smith or John Price owns the vehicle - the owner won't be a part of the answer, while in the version below - the owner will be a part of the answer.
+This pattern can also be represented using the 'not all' quantifier, but notice that there is a slight difference: in the version above if either James Smith or John Price owns the horse - the owner won't be a part of the answer, while in the version below - the owner will be a part of the answer.

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q021-2.png)

-_**Q22:** Any vehicle that is not owned by a person who owns a phone_
+_**Q22:** Any horse that is not owned by a person who owns a phone_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q022.png)

-Note that the left component is _'vehicle'_ while the right component is _'owned by a person who owns a phone'_.
+Note that the left component is _'horse'_ while the right component is _'owned by a person who owns a dragon'_.
 The right component is anything that follows the pink 'X' box - up to the end of the branch.

-_**Q23:** Any vehicle that is not owned by a person who doesn't own a phone_
+_**Q23:** Any horse that is not owned by a person who doesn't own a phone_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q023.png)